 Dr Thomas Hecht

-Thomas is Chairman of the Board since 2012.
+Thomas has been on the Cell Medica Board since 2012 and he was Chairman until December 2017.
 He was previously Vice President Marketing at Amgen Europe, Lucerne, Switzerland.
 Following his academic career, he held various positions of increasing responsibility in clinical development, medical affairs and marketing at Amgen between 1989 and 2002.
 Prior to joining the biopharmaceutical industry, he served as Co-Head of the Program for Bone Marrow Transplantation, University of Freiburg, Germany.

 Today, he provides services to the pharmaceutical industry in clinical development/ marketing and licensing strategies.